LittleAksMax/git-demo/README.md

 This is a short demo on using git!
 Keep in mind that you should have a terminal open.
-I will show commands in this format:
+I will show terminal commands in this format:
 > $ command<br>> output

-are done in the terminal.
 If you don't have git installed simply run
 > $ sudo apt install git